 These little seeds look like mini dinosaur eggs close-up and are various shades of black, white, and gray.
 All have the same nutritious benefits.
 I mean, how gorgeous are they??

 Nowadays, chia seeds are mega popular and can be found everywhere.
+(Mountain Rose Herbs is a great place to source chia seeds from – they’re certified organic.)
 Even mainstream cereals and granola bars are boasting the addition of chia on their labels.
 So what’s all the hype about?

 Here are just a few awesome chia benefits worth raving about.
 So much power in such a teeny tiny seed!

 1. Great source of fiber